 Bio Art Gone Awry

 It was almost midnight when the stench of death interrupted my concentration.
 Tensing, I sat up in the tattered upholstered chair near the corner of my bedroom.
-Soon after, a thunderous crash from downstairs sent a shudder through the modest 18th century castle.
+Soon after, a thunderous crash from downstairs sent a shudder through the modest 18th-century castle.
 I dropped my copy of The Invisible Ballerina to the floor as I leapt up from my seat.

 Like a madman, I rushed barefoot along the dark hallway to the landing at the top of the stairs.
-I leaned over the worn oak railing and looked down to the dimly lit entry hall.
+I leaned over the worn oak railing and looked down at the dimly lit entry hall.
 Until that moment, I hadn’t noticed how the old 15-watt bulb that hung on a wire from the high ceiling lent a Rembrandt-like atmosphere to the space.
 But all that changed in an instant.

 The massive front door had been smashed to pieces.
 Sections of the heavy frame were splintered inward like jagged spears that threatened to impale anyone foolhardy enough to approach them without caution.
 Through the gaping breach, the chill of the moonless night seeped in.
 The gloom seemed to swallow what little light shone in that space.